mogglemoss/shortcircuit/README.md

-# ** THIS IS A PERSONAL PROJECT, MAINLY TO INTEGRATE WITH WANDERER, IS CLEARLY NOT READY FOR PRIMETIME, AND MAY NEVER BE!
-I highly encourage folks to continue with https://github.com/secondfry/shortcircuit **
+# THIS IS A PERSONAL PROJECT, MAINLY TO INTEGRATE WITH WANDERER, IS CLEARLY NOT READY FOR PRIMETIME, AND LIKELY WILL NEVER BE!
+I highly encourage folks to continue with the excellent https://github.com/secondfry/shortcircuit

 # Short Circuit